zachwaite/hangman/README.md

   using the same pattern (see `src/uiWidgets.js` for the template pattern). e.g. one could make a new template set `ui.TEMPLATES10` by putting shoes on the stick figure from `ui.TEMPLATES8`.
 The game will dynamically adapt as long as the template structure follows the same pattern.
-More on this below.
+This is because the game bases the number of guesses on the length of the templates array.
+ASCII art afficionados may be able to make very long exciting games of hangman with minimal changes.

-## Technical Description
+## Technical Overview

 The game is modular and somewhat object oriented in it's implementation.
 Specifically, a `GameSession` module is configured using the global